Can rehabilitation therapy help after surgery for a slipped disc?

-Rehabilitation programs that are started four to six weeks after surgery for a slipped disk can speed up the recovery process.
+Rehabilitation programs that are started four to six weeks after surgery for a slipped disc can speed up the recovery process.
 It remains unclear whether rehabilitation programs that start immediately after surgery have any advantages or disadvantages.

 A large number of rehabilitation programs are available for people who have had surgery.
 Some doctors might recommend starting physiotherapy for rehabilitation immediately after surgery.
 Others advise waiting at first.
 Opinion is also divided on how intensive rehabilitation programs should be.